jamestharpe/jamestharpe.com/content/wsl.md

 Based on [this comment](https://github.com/microsoft/WSL/issues/4285#issuecomment-522201021), the following instructions worked for me on Ubuntu Linux:

-Create or edit `/etc/wsl.conf` to look like this:
+In your WSL Linux instance, create or edit `/etc/wsl.conf` to look like this:

 ```ini
 [network]
 generateResolvConf = false
 ```

-In PowerShell, restart WSL:
+Back in Windows, restart WSL using [PowerShell](power-shell.md):

 ```powersehll
 wsl --shutdown
 wsl
 ```

-Create or edit `/etc/resolv.conf` to have the following entry (you may or may not have to delete other entries to get it working):
+In your WSL Linux, create or edit `/etc/resolv.conf` to have the following entry (you may or may not have to delete other entries to get it working):

 ```text
 nameserver 8.8.8.8